 - COVID-19 (CORONAVIRUS) INFORMACION Y RECURSOS - NAMI HelpLine de lunes a viernes entre las 10:00 a.m. y las 6:00 p.m.
 ET (800) 950-6264 2 Información general sobre COVID-19 Continuamos aprendiendo sobre los efectos del virus COVID-19 y cómo afecta a las personas. www.nami.org

 Working from Home

-- Working Remotely During COVID-19 Guide, by the Center for Workplace Mental Health
+- Working Remotely During COVID-19: Your Mental Health & Well-Being - APA Foundation, Center for Workplace Mental Health

 Resources for Clinicians

 - From SC Public Radio, 8/27: Scott Morgan takes a look at mental health among healthcare workers during COVID-19. https://www.southcarolinapublicradio.org/post/its-not-about-superheroes-very-human-toll-covid-takes-frontline-healthcare-workers